Molefi10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
-The file hello will be in the working directory 0-mirror_permissions script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory 10-mirror_permissions script that sets the mode of the file hello the same as olleh’s mode.

 The file hello will be in the working directory
-The file olleh will be in the working directory
+The file olleh will be in the working directory 11-directories_permissions script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.